davidaburns/handmade-dark/README.md

 # Handmade Dark

-This extension adds a dark theme inspired based on Casey Muratoris theme used in eMacs and 4Coder
+This extension adds a dark theme inspired based on Casey Muratoris theme used in eMacs and 4Coder.

+## NOTE

+This theme is very much in its beginning phases, and this is my first pass at a VSCode extension so there could be weird inconsitencies between languages

+## Screenshot

 ![Rust](images/screenshot.png)